LuoUndergradXJTU/TwiBot-22/src/annotation/README.md

 ## Expert Annotation Data

-In expert annotation step, we select 1000 users and assign each user to 5 Twitter bot detection experts to identify if it is a bot.
-Their annotation results are listed in ```label.manual.csv```
+In expert annotation step, we select 1000 users and assign each user to 5 Twitter bot detection experts to identify if it is a bot. ```record_combine.csv``` contains the raw annotation data and the annotation results are listed in ```label.manual.csv```.